ygoe/ViewModelKit/README.md

 # This is an add-in for [Fody](https://github.com/Fody/Fody/)

 Makes WPF ViewModel classes smart by default.
-Implements [INotifyPropertyChanged](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx) and DelegateCommands for auto-properties at compile time, recognises dependent properties, connects property changed handlers.
+Implements [INotifyPropertyChanged](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx) and DelegateCommands for auto-properties at compile time, recognises dependent properties, connects property changed handlers, triggers validation.
 Supports virtual properties with Entity Famework.

 [Introduction to Fody](https://github.com/Fody/Fody/wiki/SampleUsage)

-Supported target frameworks: .NET 4.0 (Client profile) or newer
+Supported target frameworks: .NET 4.5 or newer

 This library is intended to be used with WPF applications.